How to Reduce the Risk of Cancer

 Healthy Weight

-Obesity is not just about how you look, it is a medical problem that is associated with many health issues, including heart disease, diabetes, high blood pressure and a variety of cancers including breast, colon, rectum, endometrium, esophagus, kidney, pancreas, and gallbladder.
+Obesity is a medical problem that is associated with many health issues, including heart disease, diabetes, high blood pressure and a variety of cancers including breast, colon, rectum, endometrium, esophagus, kidney, pancreas, and gallbladder.
 Studies also show that obesity worsens cancer survival and quality of life.

 Obesity is measured by calculating your body mass index (BMI) using your height and your weight measurement.
 The CDC defines obesity as having a BMI greater than or equal to 30.
-You can calculate your own BMI here.
+You can calculate your own BMI here(link is external and opens in a new window).

 Weight loss can improve or prevent health problems associated with obesity.
 Changes to your diet, increasing your physical activity, and limiting alcohol use can all help to lose weight.